dva1946/wpappsforthat.github.io/WorkNotesGDEV/DvaGithubGdevNotes.md

     MyShopper Database: Pages built & time to write content

     Next Add More Pages like:
-        Child Theme + css + functions.php
+        Child Theme: + css + functions.php
-        Custom Apps (aka templates, but that is confusing) Template pages
+        Custom Apps: (aka templates, but that is confusing) Template Pages: